chris-german/WiSER-Reproducibility/README.md

 ### Publicly available data

 - [x] Data are available online at:
     - S&P 500/Trump Twitter: S&P500 data are publicly available to download via Stock APIs, unemployment rate was obtained from the Federal Reserve Economic Data (FRED) database at https://fred.stlouisfed.org/series/UNRATE, and Trump's tweets are downloaded from http://www.trumptwitterarchive.com/.
+The workflow for downloading this data is given, but we also supply the data in the github repository for this analysis in the `TrumpTwitterStock Analysis` subfolder.

 - [x] Data are publicly available by request, following the process described here: